arr-ai/arrai/docs/docs/cli/eval.md

-# arrai eval and run

-Arr.ai's `eval` and `run` commands evaluate argument as an arr.ai expression and, by default, print the result to stdout.
+Arr.ai's `eval` (alias `e`) command evaluates its argument as an arr.ai expression and, by default, prints the result to stdout.

 The `eval` command evaluates its argument as an arr.ai expression.